OraMUC/table-api-generator/README.md

 Please use for all comments, discussions, feature requests or bug reports the GitHub [issues][4] functionality.

 ### 0.4.0 (2017-01-10)

 #### new generated API functions / procedures
 - adding a **row_exists_yn** function that returns 'Y' or 'N', same functionality as the existing **row_exists** function but allows to check a row within SQL context
 - adding additional **read_row** functions that takes unique constraint columns as parameter and returns the row, for each unique constraint one read_row function
 - **new enable INSERT, UPDATE, DELETE parameter** for fine granular definition, which DML operations are allowed on the table
+- optional DML view as logical layer above the database table.
+This can be used in e.g. in APEX instead of the table to create forms, interactive grids etc AND to ensure, that table API is used
-- DML view trigger additionally catches unallowed DML operations and throws exceptions in dependency of **new enable INSERT, UPDATE, DELETE parameter**
+- optional DML view trigger that additionally catches unallowed DML operations and throws exceptions in dependency of **new enable INSERT, UPDATE, DELETE parameter**

 #### code optimizations
 - getter functions for each column: remove unnecessary variable declaration (variable v_return)